drewjordan414/node.js-password-generator/README.md

 4. If the user does not select any of the character types, they are alerted to select at least one character type.
     - the user can click cancel in the pop-up window to decline a character type
 5. If the user selects at least one character type, a password is generated that matches the selected criteria and is displayed in the text box.
+    - the user can also select multiple character types
 6. If the user clicks the generate password button again, the password is replaced with a new password.

 ## Acceptance Criteria
 ```